 Another thing I find hard to get used to: there are no proper time arrangements – the closing of a school year ceremony for instance was due at 10 am and there were people arriving still at 11 am or 11:30 … If someone says we will be leaving at 3 pm to go to a beach, it means we will probably be leaving around 5 pm.

 The locals keep complaining about hot weather and yet, January (the warmest month here and the first of the two months of the summer holidays) has not even started yet.
 It is only around 22 – 25 degrees Centigrade, and in the evenings the temperature falls down to 19 – 15 degrees with a lot of wind coming from the cold Pacific Ocean.
 I had to ask for a warmer blanket for the nights and by 5 pm I change my summer dresses for jeans, jumpers and jackets as I really like it hot.
-This is another thing the locals cannot understand.
-They keep repeating: “But you COME FROM a COLD country, how can you feel cold here?”
-They obviously do not realize that our second half of spring and first half of autumn is basically similar to what they are having now; the four to five months of cold weather – around the winter time – simply make them think all Czechs must love cold weather.
-It is useless explaining to them that we use heating system (a very good, really warm heating system compared to e.g. London) and warm clothes.
+This is what the locals cannot understand.
+They keep repeating: “But you come from a cold country, how can you feel cold here?”
+They obviously do not realize that this fact does not mean all Czechs must love cold weather.
+It is also useless explaining to them that we use heating systems in our houses.

 And of course – ALL gringas in their eyes are rich.
 Even if you had not been earning any money in the last year and a half, since you were travelling the world, volunteering, using up your life savings which are running low by now, you must be rich, because you are blond and your skin is white.
 Explaining to someone that for you it is expensive to pay 20 soles for ceviche in a bistro is useless.
 Comparing that price to a cost of a menu lunch (soup, main dish, sometimes even a dessert) in your country won´t work.
 Because you are blond and your skin is white.
 And your eyes are green.
 You must be rich.
 Saying that you will walk because you cannot afford a taxi is – simply good for nothing.
 I guess you got the idea.
 And if any of you guys e.g. from Germany, Benelux, the Northern European countries, UK, USA, Canada, Australia etc. are reading this and shaking your head now trying to scream at me “Come on, Peru IS CHEAP” just like I have heard you saying many times before, even in other countries of Southern and Central America (not to mention South East Asia), I am just pleading: “Please!”